Delaware Nation: Economic development

 The nation's annual economic impact was estimated at $5 million in 2010.
 Their tribal casino, Gold River Bingo and Casino, is located north of Anadarko.
 In August 2012, the Delaware Nation opened Casino Oklahoma located in Hinton, OK.

 Language

-The Delaware peoples historically spoke the Delaware language (also known as the Lenape language), Munsee and Unami, two closely related languages of the Eastern Algonquian subgroup of the Algonquian language family.
+The Delaware peoples historically spoke the Delaware languages (also known as the Lenape languages): Munsee and Unami, two closely related languages of the Eastern Algonquian subgroup of the Algonquian language family.

 History

-The Lenape people were divided into three dialectal divisions, which later became the basis for the three Clans of the Lenape.
+The Lenape people comprised three dialectal divisions, which by the end of the 17th century became the basis for the three clans of the Lenape.
 These divisions were the Monsi (Munsee) or Wolf, the Unami or Turtle, and the Unilactigo or Turkey.
 Today the clans are known as the Tùkwsit (Wolf Clan), Pùkuwànko (Turtle Clan), and Pële (Turkey Clan).
 The Delaware Nation is the Pùkuwànko (Turtle Clan).